Publication Date: September 21, 2014

 Mahurin is a careful author whose technical execution is flawless.
 She is an author who truly seems to find a connection with her work and the story flows so that readers are immersed.
 This reader found herself really thinking about what she would do in the position of the main characters.
 They are in an impossible position and while I hope to never know their struggle, it reads as wholly authentic.

-Mahurin’s work is of a consistent high quality, but if you’re looking for a good read that will really tear at your soul, pick His Name was Ben up today.
+Mahurin’s work is of a consistently high quality, but if you’re looking for a good read that will really tear at your soul, pick His Name was Ben up today.

 Read an excerpt and buy His Name was Ben: A Novel by Paulette Mahurin on

 The Persecution of Mildred Dunlap made it on the Indietribe top ten list in June 2014.
-It was also the winner of The Book of the Year Award 2012 (genre: historical fiction) from Turning Pages.
 You can read our review here.

 To read the interview with Paulette Mahurin and Rabid Reader’s Reviews, click here.